MAIF/otoroshi/manual/next/docs/topics/production-checklist.md

 ### Declare your reverse proxies as trusted proxies

-A trusted proxy is a reverse proxy allowed to tell Otoroshi who the client is, through the `Forwarded` (RFC 7239) or `X-Forwarded-For` header.
-When the connection comes from one of them, Otoroshi walks the proxy chain from the closest hop to the farthest and stops at the first address that is not a trusted proxy.
+A trusted proxy is a reverse proxy allowed to tell Otoroshi who the client is, through the client address header described in the next section.
+When the connection comes from one of them, Otoroshi walks the proxy chain of that header from the closest hop to the farthest and stops at the first address that is not a trusted proxy.
 If every address of the chain is a trusted proxy, the leftmost one is used; if the chain is empty, the connection address is used.
 When the connection does not come from a trusted proxy, the headers are ignored and the connection address is used.
-The header family read this way must be one that your trusted proxies build or sanitise.
+A hop that is not an address, like the `unknown` or obfuscated identifiers of `Forwarded`, also stops the walk and the connection address is used: going further would reach what the client wrote.

 The list accepts IP addresses, CIDR ranges and wildcard patterns.
 It is the combination of: